based2/KB/network/ip_filter.md

 block from any to 107.189.30.69
 # DNS b[.]9-9-8[.]com https://www.cadosecurity.com/spinning-yarn-a-new-linux-malware-campaign-targets-docker-apache-hadoop-redis-and-confluence/
 block from any to 107.189.31.172
+# https://www.akamai.com/blog/security-research/phishing-usps-malicious-domains-traffic-equal-to-legitimate-traffic usps-postoffices[.]top uspspostoffice[.]top
+block from any to 107.150.7.53
 # AsyncRAT https://threatfox.abuse.ch/browse/malware/win.asyncrat/
 block from any to 107.150.23.137
 # Hong Kong https://www.abuseipdb.com/check/